nintep/nintep/README.md

 I am a software engineer with an interest in game development and UX.

-- I work at Nokia in 5G physical layer software.
+- I currently work at Nokia in 5G physical layer software.
 - I'm about to complete my master's degree in Game Design and Development at Aalto University.

 ### Projects